ryvin/Neural-Data-Vis/README.md

 ## Contact

-If you have any questions or feedback, please open an issue in the project repository.s
+If you have any questions or feedback, please open an issue in the project repository.